Gothic-Modding-Community/gmc/docs/zengin/scripts/externals/index.md

 # Externals
 External functions are Daedalus functions (defined in the engine itself), that are used to interface with the engine.
 Gothic 1 and Gothic 2 implements slightly different set of external functions.

-The list of external functions is available in the [:material-github:daedalus-externals](https://github.com/muczc1wek/daedalus-externals) repository.
+The list of external functions with docu comments is available at [:material-github: muczc1wek/daedalus-externals](https://github.com/muczc1wek/daedalus-externals) repository.

 !!!
 Warning
     There are some external functions, that were used in the course of Gothic's development, but are now obsolete/deprecated because the underlying systems implemented in the engine were either turned off, or broken all together.